 For political reasons, petrol and agriculture are exempt and Crabb explained other problems with the eligibility rules.
 “A company with 20 facilities each emitting 24,000 tonnes of CO2 a year would not be liable, while some poor boob with one factory emitting 26,000 tonnes of carbon dioxide and 19 clean green beansprout-fired tofu smelters would still have to cough up.”

-Both of the coal seam gas companies I was interested in were on the list, Santos at 3.57m and Origin at 1.87m.
-So the likelihood is, as I suspected all along – they will both be in the 500.
+Both of the CSG companies were on the list, Santos at 3.57m and Origin at 1.87m.
+So as I suspected all along – they will both likely be in the 500.
 At $23 a tonne I estimate Santos will have to pay $85m a year and Origin $43m.
-Macquarie Generation (getting their message out through the sympathetic Australian) are up for a bill of $538 billion.
+Macquarie Generation (getting their message out through the sympathetic Australian) are up for $538 billion.
 Despite what the Government said, it should not have been that hard to find out.
 Watch out too for fiddling along the edges as companies try to make the most of that “facilities” loophole.